hoopsplaybook.ca

 ii)

-5 blast cuts after a two-count, 3 passes and basket cuts, 4 fills to a double gap weakside.
+5 blast cuts after a two-count, 3 passes and basket cuts, 4 fills to a double gap weakside, ready to blast cut after a two-count.

 Wissel - draw and kick is best used from the wing after the ball has been swung from the other side.